fabriscaique/shark_attack/README.md

 ## 🔑 Key Insights
 - Validated or disproved insights and hypotheses through EDA.
 - Provided final analysis and conclusions on shark attack trends.

+## 🔬 Hypotheses Explored
+- **Caique Fabris**: Investigated the hypothesis that attacks are seasonal and may correlate with shark migration patterns.
+- **Sara Iriarte Paz**: Analyzed the correlation between the size of the shark, the severity of injuries, and the location of the attack.
+- **Rubén**: Explored the relationship between the activities of victims and their ages.
+- **Susana**: Examined the proportional increase in shark attacks on males over the past years.

 ## 📦 Deliverables
 - Cleaned dataset and code.